apache/ozone/hadoop-hdds/docs/content/interface/ReconApi.md

 * prevKey (optional)

-  Only returns the set of keys/files which are open and present after the given prevKey id.
+    Returns the set of keys/files which are open and present after the given prevKey id.
     Example: prevKey=/vol1/bucket1/key1, this will skip keys till it seeks correctly to the given prevKey.

 * limit (optional)

     Only returns the limited number of results.
 The default limit is 1000.

 **Returns**